Graduate Assistantships (MSW) (on campus only, full time students)

 Training Programs (BSW & MSW)

 The Title IV-E program is for students interested in child welfare, adoption, and child protection areas.
-It is available to both part-time and full-time students, and provides tuition coverage and a monthly stipend.
-Students must be employed or be eligible to be employed at WV Department of Health and Human Resources (DHHR), Child Protective Services and commit to completing their field education requirements with DHHR.
+It is available to both part-time and full-time students, and provides in-state tuition and fee waivers and a monthly stipend.
+Students must be employed or be eligible to be employed at WV Department of Health and Human Resources (DHHR) and commit to completing their field education requirements with DHHR in child welfare (i.e. child protective services, youth services, foster care, and adoption).
 Online MSW students are eligible but must complete field placement and work obligations in WV.
-Learn more
+After graduation, students that received Title IV-E assistance are obligated to work at WV DHHR for the same amount of time they received tuition and stipend assistance.

 Current DHHR employees, who have completed their probationary period, may be eligible for the department's Employee Education Reimbursement and Leave (EER/L) program.
 To qualify for the EER/L program, you must be seeking a degree or courses which directly relate to maintaining or improving your existing position within DHHR.
 Details on the application process are available by emailing DHHREERL@wv.gov, or by calling 304-558-6700.